Love Doesn't Have to Hurt: Background

 "Love Doesn't Have to Hurt" was co-written by Susanna Hoffs of American pop rock band the Bangles and spurred by Atomic Kitten's 2001 rendition of their 1988 song "Eternal Flame."
-Initially recorded for one of Hoff's solo projects, it was eventually given to the band when they began collecting material for their second stdio album.
+Initially recorded for one of Hoff's solo projects, it was eventually given to the band when they began collecting material for their second stzdio album.
 Billy Steinberg and Tom Kelly are also credited as writers.
 Production on the album version was overseen by Bill Padley and Jem Godfrey.
 The single version of "Love Doesn't Have to Hurt" varies from the album version, as the vocals of Natasha Hamilton, Liz McClarnon and Jenny Frost were re-recorded to give the song a more powerful vocal range, and the music had been remastered to give the acoustic-framed mid-tempo ballad a smoother finish.
 Martin Harrington and Ash Howes are credited as additional producers on this version.